 In the future the reduction of CO2 emission means the biggest challenge for the engine development.Especially since the annual limits of the exhaust gas emissions get even stricter.Moreover, new test methods (such as worldwide harmonized light duty vehicles test procedure, portable emissions measurement system, Real Driving Emissions) intensify the requirements.

 The demand for a higher efficiency of commercial vehicle engines as well as low and medium speed diesel engines rises permanently.
-That matter of fact and compliance with NOx emission limits goes along with a very high pressure ratio and defines the supercharging concept for this reason.
-Gas engines will gain in importance in all fields of application.
+That matter of fact and compliance with NOX emission limits goes along with a very high pressure ratio and defines the supercharging concept for this reason.
+Gas engines have gained in importance in all fields of application.

 Optimizing the supercharging of combustion engines requires a detailed knowledge about the behavior of the complete system.
 The operating performance can be predicted very well with simulation models.
 3D computational fluid dynamics is an important tool for optimizing the intake area.
 Real time models are used to control the system.
 The complete system is tested on a highly dynamic engine test stand.
 Model-based control is here optimized by bypass structures.

 At the 19th SUPERCHARGING CONFERENCE on 25th/26th September 2014 in Dresden the most current methods and results of development will be presented.
 Engine developing engineers and manufacturers of supercharging systems and other important components will contribute their part.
 The diversity of engines will reach from car engines up to low speed two-cycle ship engines.
 The conference will be held in German and English supported by simultaneous translation.